-Arriving into Corfe by steam train is also the way to travel in style from Swanage or from the park-and-ride at Norden for a day out exploring Corfe Castle itself, and guaranteed to make your visit truly historic.
+Arriving into Corfe by steam train is also the way to travel in style from Swanage, or from the park-and-ride at Norden, for a day out exploring Corfe Castle itself, and is guaranteed to make your visit truly historic.

 Step back in time at Corfe Castle station